percwg/perc-wg/double/draft-ietf-perc-double.md

   this decryption operation contains the original encrypted payload with the tag from the inner transform and the OHB appended.

-2. Change any parts of the RTP packet that the relay wishes to change and should be changed.
+2. Make any desired changes to the fields are allowed to be changed, i.e., PT, SEQ, and M.

 3. A Media Distributor can add information to the OHB, but MUST NOT change existing information in the OHB.
 If RTP value is changed and